nodejs/diagnostics/documentation/memory/step3/using_gc_traces.md

 node --trace-gc --max-old-space-size=100 script.mjs
 ```

-You should exeprience something similar, the only difference will be the last GC trace that should be last GC trace that contains a bigger heap size.
+You should experience something similar, the only difference should be that the last GC trace will contain a bigger heap size.

 ```bash
 <--- Last few GCs --->